ghaskins/riak_wiki/README.md

 5. Navigate to <http://localhost:8000/> (Default) to access a fully-functional copy of the Riak Wiki.

+## Updating wiki.basho.com

+After adding new content or updating existing content in the wiki repo, it then needs to be pushed live to wiki.basho.com.
+We do this using a post-receive hook [(written by Basho's Dan Reverri)](https://github.com/dreverri/repo-sync-webhook) and the "publish" branch.
+Here's the process to update the live site. **(Only people who have commit access to this repo will be able to do this.)**

+1. Make sure lastest changes are merged or committed to master branch

+2. Checkout "publish" branch

+	`git checkout publish`

+3. Merge changes from master into publish

+   	`git merge master`

+4. Push changes back to publish branch

+   	`git push origin publish`

+After you merge your changes into publish and push them back to the repo, the post-receive hook will fire and wiki.basho.com should be upddate within several minutes.

 <A name="feedback">
 ## Issues, Questions, Comments, Etc.